huangwb8/GSClassifier.principle/docs/Discussion.md

 \caption{Batch effects across gastric cancer cohorts.
 All gene pairs were used because subtype vectors were not specified.
 Top: Raw expression of all genes across samples.
 Middle: Raw expression of PIAM and PIDG across samples.
 Bottom: TSP of PIAM and PIDG across samples.}(\#fig:be01)
 \end{figure}

-In order to confirmed the association between **gene counts** in modeling and batch effect control via **TSP** normalization, we selected random genes with counts ranging 4, 8, 20, 40, and 80 for TSP matrix establishment.
-As shown in Figure \@ref(fig:be02), **TSP** normalization works greatly in different gene counts for batch effect control compared with raw expression matrix.
+To confirm the association between **gene counts** in modeling and batch effect control via **TSP** normalization, we selected random genes with counts ranging from 4 to 80 for TSP matrix establishment.
+As shown in Figure \@ref(fig:be02), **TSP** normalization works greatly in different gene counts for batch effect control compared with the raw expression matrix.

 \begin{figure}